0xcacti/interpreter/README.md

 TODO:
-- Continue on with compiler work
+- Work on implementing read_operands and understand make